Rita Houston and Brandi Carlile in 2005 (photo via WFUV archives)

-Sarah Wardrop, WFUV's Assistant Program Director and on-air weekend host, has filled various chairs at the FUV family table.
+Sarah Wardrop, WFUV's Production Director and FUV Music host, has filled various chairs at the FUV family table.
 "It's exciting to be able to learn about so many different artists and different styles of music here at WFUV," she says.
 "Working in radio has always been about the music for me, and this station certainly holds true to that."

-Sarah came to New York City from Boston, Mass. in early 2006 to be the founding producer of the interview segments you hear on WFUV, including the long-form "Words and Music from Studio A" and "FUV Live" (Monday-Thursday nights at 9pm) and the short-form "Take Five" podcast.
-Her researching, writing and editing produced insightful interviews that felt like you were eavesdropping on an intimate conversation.
-Now as Assistant Program Director, you can still hear and see Sarah's production work on the air and on wfuv.org, keeping you informed about what WFUV is up to.
+Sarah came to New York City from Boston, Mass. in early 2006 to be the founding producer of the interview segments you hear on WFUV, including the long-form "Words and Music from Studio A" and "FUV Live" (Monday-Thursday nights, now at 8 p.m.) and the short-form "Take Five" podcast.
+She became WFUV's Assistant Program Director in 2009, and has now begun a new role as Production Director, overseeing WFUV's production efforts including on-air station imaging, content development, and FUV Live events.

 A graduate of Northeastern University, where she was a Music Industry major, Sarah is no stranger to the radio business.
 She spent four years at Boston's WUMB, working her way up from programming intern to music director.
 Though she loves exploring New York City, there's one piece of Boston she says she hasn't been able to give up: "Once a Red Sox fan, always a Red Sox fan."